Olatubosun/rocksdb.docs/Perf-Context-and-IO-Stats-Context.md

 * kEnableCount will only enable counters.

+* kEnableTimeAndCPUTimeExceptForMutex is introduced since CPU Time counters are introduced.
+With this level, non-mutex-timing related counters will be enabled, as well as CPU counters.

 * kEnableTimeExceptForMutex enables counter stats and most stats of time duration, except when the timing function needs to be called inside a shared mutex.

 * kEnableTime further adds stats for mutex acquisition and waiting time.